 Photos from this trip can be found here.

-Robinson Mountain brought me to Pasayten Wilderness for the very first time this summer.
+Robinson Mountain brought us to Pasayten Wilderness this summer for the very first time.
 It was exploring an unknown territory for the first time, and the drive through Washington Pass was simply breathtaking and beyond words.
 The farthest I have ever been on Highway 20 was Rainy Pass when we climbed Black Peak last October.
 If I remembered correctly, we were off to a late start and didn’t get on the trail until 10.
 The hike to Beauty Creek trail was scenic but seemed like forever.
 We ran into a couple of day hikers but they weren’t heading up to the mountain.

 Beauty Creek trail was steep alright, but the switchbacks made lessened the agony a great deal.
 After stopping for water by the waterfall, the black Lab did not follow us up the trail after he took his drink of water.
 Instead, he got confused and headed back down the mountain.
 Sniffing out tracks is not his forte so I’m sure he was completely lost and probably had an anxiety attack during the fiasco.
 Twenty minutes had gone by before I took out my emergency whistle and started blowing as we headed down the mountain.
 The yellow Lab set out to look for him, it took another 10 minutes before he followed the whistle sound and showed up panting aggressively.